 Elevation Gain: 1,080-ft.

-From the parking area (see driving directions below) the trail immediately enters a thick forest of conifers and starts climbing the ridge defining the south side of the Busk Creek drainage.
+From the parking area (see driving directions) the Native Lake trail immediately enters a thick forest of conifers and starts climbing the ridge defining the south side of the Busk Creek drainage.
 The trail crosses a stream several times as it ascend a series of long switchbacks on moderate grades up the forested hillside.
 Well watered meadows around the stream crossings support dense displays of wildflowers.
 Openings in the trees provide nice views of the Continental Divide to the west.